tonysangha/PowerNSX-DFW2Excel/README.md

 This script connects to NSX Manager and vCenter using the appropriate methods, to download and create an MS Excel spreadsheet with your firewall configurations.

+** Currently only works for Layer 3 DFW Policy

 Pre-requisites to run the script are:

 * [VMware PowerCLI](https://www.vmware.com/support/developer/PowerCLI/)